BlushBee/DrawTogether/README.md

 # DrawTogether
-Draw together is a multiplayer drawing app made in C#
+Draw together is a multiplayer drawing app made in C# that can be played in the browser.

 This is a linux build that runs on port 5000/5001 by default, to change this edit the appsettings.json file.